henrikstengaard/hstwb-installer/README.md

     SystemDir=DH0:
     [EAB WHDLoad Games AGA Menu]
     WHDLOADDIR=DH1:

+The "HstWB Installer" section is required and defines the following:

+- SystemDir: Path to Workbench and system files.
+- HstWBInstallerDir: Path to HstWB Installer script, tools and packages for build self install mode.

+Additionally there's a section for each added package defining paths for it's required assigns.

+---

 To identify Workbench adf and Kickstart rom files, HstWB Installer uses following csv data files: